microsoft/tyger/docs/guides/codespecs.md

 # Working with codespecs

-Codespecs are a specification of the code to execute during a Tyger run.
-Named codespecs are reusable and can be reused across many runs.
-Runs can also declare codespecs inline.
-In this guide, we will work with named codespecs.
+Codespecs in Tyger define the code executed during a run.
+Named codespecs can be used by for multiple runs.
+While can also declare codespecs inline, this guide focuses on working with named codespecs.

+## Creating a codespec

-Codespecs are created with the `tyger codespec create` command.
-The properties of the codespec can be given as command-line arguments:
+Create a codespec using the `tyger codespec create` command.
+You can set the properties of the codespec via command-line arguments:

 ```bash
 tyger codespec create \